 ROLLING SWIM START

 The event will feature a “Rolling Start”.
 Athletes will self-seed into swim start corrals based upon their estimated swim finish time.
 The race will use “chip timing” so your time will not start until you cross the timing mat entering the water to start your race.
 Any athletes in the Elite Division will start together in the front.
-Each athlete in the Half distance swim will be allotted 1 hour 10 minutes to complete the swim course for the Half course, and 30 minutes for the Sprint Course.
+Each athlete in the Half distance swim will be allotted 1 hour 10 minutes to complete the swim course for the Half course, 60 minutes for Olympic and 30 minutes for the Sprint Course.
 Self-seeding will be based on your individual abilities according to your expected finish time (signs with expected swim finish times may be present along the corral).
 Slower swimmers should stay towards the back of the start corral.
 You can avoid being overtaken by stronger swimmers by seeding yourself with athletes of a similar skill and ability levels.
 We anticipate that there will not be a long wait to enter the water.
+Your allotted completion time will start when the last swimmer enters the water.

 Please see the Half and Sprint swim course map here